tweedegolf/tweedegolf.github.io/_posts/2015-04-17-threejs-rotations.md

 **Rotations in Threejs**

-In this post I am going to show you how you can use rotations to make an intuitive first person 3D scene.
+In this post we create a first person 3D setting, and we use rotations to accomplish this.

 In Threejs you create a scene like so: